graasp/docs/blog/2024-04-18-production-release.md

 ## Graasp Account

 - **Update favicon and use theme color in header**
 - **Improve look of the storage bar**: The Storage bar look as been improved.
-This improvement is only visible on Safari and Chrome-compatible browses due to difference in implementation for Firefox.
+This improvement is only visible on Safari and Chrome-compatible browsers due to difference in implementation for Firefox.
 But Firefox users are not losing any functionality, the styling on the storage bar is just simpler.
+- **Allow user to change username**

 ## Graasp Analytics